123kiwi/123kiwi/README.md

 - 👋 Hi, I’m Matt
-- 👀 I’m here to contribute as much as I can
+- 🐍 Curious Python developer | Data Analyst | Machine Learning Enthusiast
-- 💞️ I’m looking to collaborate on interesting projects
+- 🤖 I’m looking to collaborate on interesting projects, and exploring the endless possibilities of code.
+If it's open source, count me in.

 <!---
 123kiwi/123kiwi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.